Measuring Instructions – How to measure windows correctly

 Film/Fabric Cleaning Instructions (Downloads a PDF)

-WITHOUT SOLASOLV® Film Protection Diagram 1 shows how an enclosed area is heated by the short wave energy from the sun passing through glass windows.
+WITHOUT SOLASOLV® Film Protection the diagram above shows how an enclosed area is heated by the short wave energy from the sun passing through glass windows.
 This short wave energy is absorbed by the room surfaces and is reradiated from them as long wave radiation, generating heat in the process.

 Because plain glass does not allow this long wave radiation to pass back through it to the atmosphere, the heat is trapped within the enclosed area.

-WITH GOLD SOLASOLV® Film Protection Diagram 2 shows how the rejection of solar energy takes place with very little conversion to heat.
+WITH GOLD SOLASOLV® Film Protection the diagram above shows how the rejection of solar energy takes place with very little conversion to heat.
 The transmitted energy is only converted to heat when it strikes an absorbing surface.

 The absorbed heat which is contained in the glass, surroundings and polymer is partly re-radiated to the outside air and partly re-radiated into the inside atmosphere.